 - Intercourse with You: There's probably at least a bit somewhere, but it's kinda hard to make it out with all the Word Salad Lyrics.
 For what it's worth, "Thirteen" hints at this.

-- Lyrical Dissonance: Melodic, jangly songs about despair.
+- Lyrical Dissonance: Melodic, jangly power pop songs about despair and hopelessness.

 - And in reverse: "Big Black Car" features a chorus of Nothing can hurt me/Nothing can touch me, sung in possibly the most resigned, depressed voice imaginable over a slow ballad backing.

-- Shout-Out: "Thirteen" has the lyrics Tell him what we said about "Paint it Black".
+- "Thirteen" has the lyrics: Tell him what we said about "Paint it Black."

 - And in reverse, Katy Perry's manager is a huge fan of the band and asked her to name her song "California Gurls" as a tribute after Alex died.
 We promise this is the last time we'll say "Big Star" and "Katy Perry" in the same sentence.